 Article 18.

-Voted to transfer the sum of $914.22 from available funds (Ambulance Stabilization Account) to South County Emergency Medical Services to pay for the purchase and equipping of a new ambulance, or take any other action relative thereto.
+Voted to transfer the sum of $914.22 from available funds (Ambulance Stabilization Account) to South County Emergency Medical Services to pay for the purchase and equipping of a new ambulance.

 Moderator declared article passed by the required 2/3rd’s vote